maths/moodle-qtype_stack/doc/en/CAS/Maxima.md

     p : expand( (x-3)*(x-4) );

 Another common task is that of _substitution_.
 This can be performed with Maxima's `subst` command.
 This is quite useful, for example if we define \(p\)  as follows, in the then we can use this in response processing to determine if the student's answer is odd.

     p : ans1 + subst(-x,x,ans1);

 All sorts of properties can be checked for in this way.
 For example, interpolates.
-Another example is a stationary point of
-\(f(x)\) at \(x=a\), which can be checked for using
+Another example is a stationary point of \(f(x)\) at \(x=a\), which can be checked for using

     p : subst(a,x,diff(ans1,x));

 Here we have assumed `a` is some point given to the student, `ans1` is the answer and that \(p\) will be used in the response processing tree.

-You can use Maxima's looping structures within Question variables, although the syntax requires this to be of the form `key = value`.
-In this case, the key will be assigned the value `DONE` at the end of the process, unless another value is returned.
+You can use Maxima's looping structures within Question variables.
 For example

     n : 1;
-    dum1 : for a:-3 thru 26 step 7 do n:n+a;
+    for a:-3 thru 26 step 7 do n:n+a;

-Note, you must use Maxima's syntax `a:-3` here for assignment of \(-3\) to the variable `a`.
-The assignment to the dummy variable `dum1` is to ensure every command is of the form `key : value`.
-Please look at Maxima's documentation for the command `do`.

-It is also possible to define functions within the Question Variables for use within a question.
-This is not recommended, and has not been widely tested.
-For example
+The result will be \(n=56\).
+It is also possible to define functions within the question variables for use within a question.

-    dum1 : f(x) := x^2;
+    f(x) := x^2;
     n : f(4);

 ## Logarithms ##

 STACK loads the contributed Maxima package `log10`.
 This defines logarithms to base \(10\) automatically.
 STACK also creates two aliases

 1. `ln` is an alias for \(\log\), which are natural logarithms
 2. `lg` is an alias for \(\log_{10}\), which are logarithms to base \(10\).